Mahi-Teja/tic-tac-toe/README.md

 5. If the board fills up without a winner, the game ends in a tie.
 6. Click the Reset button to start a new game.

-You can try out the Tic-Tac-Toe game live [here]("https://mahi-teja.github.io/tic-tac-toe").